eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 This is... painfully obvious.
 I mean, how else would you possibly pick between two people?
 Just choose the one with the most votes, right?

 Well, for two candidates, this is obvious.
 But for decades, the extension of this theorem to more than two candidates was an open problem.
-The main problem being [the Condorcet paradox](../condorcet-approval/){:target="_blank"}, which throws a wrench into majority rule.
+The main problem was [the Condorcet paradox](../condorcet-approval/){:target="_blank"}, which throws a wrench into majority rule.
 For example, take the following electorate:

 | Voters | 1st Tier | 2nd Tier | 3rd Tier |
 |--------|----------|----------|----------|